lizhanhui/elastic-stream/docs/sbp.md

 The protocol is big-endian (network byte order).

-Each frame contains a fixed-size header followed by a variable-size extended header and payload.
-The header is described in Section 2.
-The content of the extended header and payload depends on the header operation code.
-The list of supported operation codes and the details of the payload are described in Section 4.
-The frame's payload is opaque to the SBP frame format and is interpreted by the application layer.
+Each frame consists of a fixed-size header, followed by a variable-size extended header and payload.
+Section 2 describes the header, while the content of the extended header and payload depends on the operation code specified in the header.
+Section 4 provides details about supported operation codes and their corresponding payloads.
+The SBP frame format considers the payload as opaque, which means that it is interpreted by the application layer.

 The design of SBP follows two principles:
-- Batch: SBP is designed to support batch processing, which means that the client can send multiple requests in one frame, and vice versa.
-This is useful for reducing the overhead of network communication.
+- Batch: SBP is designed to support batch processing to reduce network communication overhead.
+This allows clients to send multiple requests in one frame or vice versa.
-- Streaming: The server does not need to respond to all the requests in a single batch, which means that the server could respond to the requests in a streaming way to reduce the latency of the response.
+- Streaming: The server has the capability to respond to requests in a streaming manner, as opposed to responding to all requests at once, which can decrease response latency significantly.

 ## Frame Header
 The Frame Header is a fixed 12-octet header that appears at the beginning of every frame.
 It contains fields for the Frame Length, Magic Code, Operation Code, Flags, and Stream Identifier.